abhiTronix/vidgear/README.md

 ### Formatting & Linting:

-For formatting and linting the python tests, following tools are used:
+For formatting and linting, following tools are used:

 * **Flake8:** You must run [`flake8`][flake8] linting for checking the code base against the coding style (PEP8), programming errors and other cyclomatic complexity: